Are Futons Bad For Your Back?

 What are some drawbacks of using a futon?

-Additionally, a futon may not offer as much durability as a traditional mattress.
+Additionally, a futon could not offer as much durability as a traditional mattress.

 Are Japanese futons better for back support?